Mexidol (Ethylmethylhydroxypyridine Succinate)

 ABCB1 and SLCO1B1 inhibition

-EMHPS inhibits but is NOT substrate of ABCB1 (P-glycoprotein) and SLCO1B1 transporters (PMC10674565).
+EMHPS inhibits but is not substrate of ABCB1 (P-glycoprotein) and SLCO1B1 transporters (PMC10674565).
 Mechanism for potential drug-drug interactions.
-CYP3A4 INDUCER property.
+CYP3A4 inducer property.
 Important pharmacokinetic considerations for combination therapy.

 Clinical trials